 The exercise strengthens the feet muscles and it is a good prevention of flatfeet.

 Reflex feet movements (bending and unbending).
 Reflex movements are widely used while massaging babies and doing gymnastics, up to the fading of the relevant inherent reflexes.
 These are active movements, which quickly and effectively develop certain muscle groups.

 Enfold baby’s shin with one hand and sharply press the baby’s foot at the base of the toes with your other hand.
 This leads to the foot bending (toes bending).
 Then quickly, sharply and firmly pressing move along the outer edge of the foot from the little toe toward the heel.
 In response to this irritation your baby will reflexively unbend his foot.
 Do 2 sets of 4-6 repetitions.

 The exercise actively develops muscles of feet and shins, prevents the development of flat feet and foot deformities in later childhood or later in life.

 Exercises in a prone position

 Placing baby on her tummy.
 This exercise, like the previous one, is based on the reflex protective and defensive movements.
-At an early age, the baby when placed on his tummy (as well as when his body position is changed) is trying to balance himself and therefore turns his head to the side opposite of her body.
+At an early age, the baby when placed on his tummy (as well as when his body position is changed) is trying to balance himself and therefore turns his head to the side opposite of his body.
 The exercise is very simple: place your baby on his tummy and let him lie in this position for a few seconds.
 Watch your baby’s hips spread and the hands resting against his forearms.

 The exercise develops the cervical and thoracic spine, strengthens back muscles, and promotes the correct and timely development of the cervical spine.
 Like the abdominal massage, this exercise can be done apart from gymnastic complexes.
 Do it every time before you feed your baby.